2024–25 Coupe de France preliminary rounds: Auvergne-Rhône-Alpes

-A total of twenty teams will qualify from the Auvergne-Rhône-Alpes preliminary rounds.
+A total of twenty teams qualified from the Auvergne-Rhône-Alpes preliminary rounds.

 In 2023–24, Le Puy Foot 43 Auvergne reached the Quarter Final of the competition, and were the team from the preliminary rounds to progress furthest, beating Ligue 2 oppositions twice, before losing out to Stade Rennais F.C.

 During the period 23 to 24 July 2024, the league met to draw the first round of the competition, and define the structure of the early rounds.
 The ligue also announced that 907 teams from the region had entered the competition.
 The first round consisted of 322 ties, featuring teams from the district level leagues, with 78 teams from this level exempted to the second round.
 On 29 July, modifications and corrections to the draw were published.
 The second round draw was published before the first round took place, and was published on 19 August 2024.
 The draw consisted of 271 ties, and featured the entry into the competition of the exempted district-level teams and those from the lower two regional level leagues.

 The third round draw, which saw the entry of the Régional 1 and Championnat National 3 teams, was published on 4 September 2024, with 151 ties drawn.
 The fourth round draw was published on 17 September, with 78 ties drawn, and saw the entry in to the competition of the Championnat National 2 teams from the region.
 On 1 October 2024, the fifth round draw was published, with 40 ties drawn, and with the teams from Championnat National entering for the first time.
 The 20 ties of the sixth round draw were published on 16 October 2024.